Anreol/TurboEdition/Builds/Package/README.md

 		- Damage 250% -> 285%
 		- Now affected by aim direction.

 *Still most useful at point blank angle, but now at least your knives wont instantly be stuck in the ground.
-Lets pretty much anybody snipe any enemy on utility skill use, even melee*
+Allows pretty much anybody to snipe any enemy on utility skill use, even melee survivors.*
 	- UVB-51 Radio
-		- Removed time of day of the current stage as buff requirement, now any kind of stage gives off both armor and health regen bonuses.
-		- Initial stack 15s -> 45s
-		- Later stacks 10s -> 30s
-		- Now grants +0.05 sprint bonus per stage.
-		- Now grants +0.025 attack speed bonus per stage.
-		- Final stage bonus x1.25 -> x1.15
+		- Item entirely reworked
+		- Reveals 10% of the stage's interactables, +5 interactables per additional item stack for one minute when entering the stage.
+			- Team Wide stacking.
+			- Wont reveal teleporter, barrels, vehicles, bazaar upgrades and proxy interactions.
+		- Revealed things (From this item or radars) have a 25% chance of revealing the contents inside, +5% per stack.
+			- Depending on each player.
+			- You have to be within 12 meters of the interactor, and it scans for them every 10 seconds.
+			- Succesfully revealing the contents extends the indicator for 30 more seconds.
+			- Affected by luck
+		- Radio towers should now scan the whole map like the Scanner equipment if whoever uses it has the radio.

-*Changes meant to make the item more reliable, and to aid the player in scouting the stage at arrival.*
+*The previous concept seemed unreliable for a green item, as its purpose was to aid the player in scouting the stage at the start, which the defense or attack buffs didn't help at all with*
-*Sprint and attack speed bonuses are minimal as to not out-weight right away the items they are based off (Soda and syringes), but should become pretty significant post-loop.
-Final stage bonus decreased as the buff gives more than just defense now.*
+*The old concept will return in the future as a different item*
 	- Magnetic Belt
 		- Initial stack radius 8m -> 16m
 		- Later stacks 4m -> 8m